 - Smaller amounts of coverage are tough to find. $25,000 is usually lowest amount you can find

 Depending on your financial goals and objectives, Term Life insurance could be the best life insurance policy for you.
-Feel free to simply contact us, and an agent can review your situation with you, and make recommendations.
+Now that you know about the term vs life insurance pros cons, feel free to simply contact us, and an agent can review your situation with you, and make recommendations.

 Pros of Whole Life Insurance

 - Provides permanent life insurance, that covers your whole life

 - In addition to providing a death benefit, the policy accumulates cash value over time

 - Depending on the type of Whole Life insurance policy, the death benefit can increase over time